Shanti Swarup Bhatnagar Prize for Science and Technology

-The Shanti Swarup Bhatnagar Prize for Science and Technology (SSB) was a science award in India given annually by the Council of Scientific and Industrial Research (CSIR) for notable and outstanding research, applied or fundamental, in biology, chemistry, environmental science, engineering, mathematics, medicine, and physics.
+The Shanti Swarup Bhatnagar Prize for Science and Technology (SSB) is a science award in India given annually by the Council of Scientific and Industrial Research (CSIR) for notable and outstanding research, applied or fundamental, in biology, chemistry, environmental science, engineering, mathematics, medicine, and physics.
 The prize recognized outstanding Indian work (according to the view of CSIR awarding committee) in science and technology.
 It was the highest, most prestigious and coveted prize given in the area of multidisciplinary science in India.
 The award was named after the founder Director of the Council of Scientific & Industrial Research, Shanti Swarup Bhatnagar.
 It was first awarded in 1958.

 In 2024, the Government of India continued the Shanti Swarup Bhatnagar Prize for Science and Technology with the Rashtriya Vigyan Puraskar called the Vigyan Yuva - Shanti Swarup Bhatnagar Award.
-While the prize money and lifetime monthly fellowship were removed, the award’s stature has been elevated to align with India's prestigious Padma awards, which also do not include a monetary component.
+While the prize money and lifetime monthly fellowship were removed, the award's stature has been elevated to align with India's prestigious Padma awards, which also do not include a monetary component.
 The Rashtriya Vigyan Puraskar has been designed to bring the same level of respect and honor to scientific achievements as the Padma awards do for other fields.

-Recipients of the Vigyan Yuva - Shanti Swarup Bhatnagar Award are honored with a national ceremony held at Rashtrapati Bhavan, where the awards are presented by the President of India in the presence of the Minister of Science and top officials from India’s leading scientific institutions.
+Recipients of the Vigyan Yuva - Shanti Swarup Bhatnagar Award are honored with a national ceremony held at Rashtrapati Bhavan, where the awards are presented by the President of India in the presence of the Minister of Science and top officials from India's leading scientific institutions.
 This format ensures that the awardees receive the same recognition, respect, and dignity as Padma award recipients, reflecting the government's continued commitment to honoring significant contributions to science and technology in India.

 Any citizen of India engaged in research in any field of science and technology up to the age of 45 years was eligible for the prize.
 The prize was awarded on the basis of contributions made through work done in India only during the five years preceding the year of the prize.